Subscription Cancel Flow Best Practices: How to Save 30% of Churning Customers

 What is a subscription cancel flow?

 A cancel flow is the multi-step experience a subscriber goes through when they initiate cancellation.
-Rather than immediately ending the subscription with a single click, a well-designed cancel flow presents a short survey to understand the reason for leaving, followed by a targeted retention offer that addresses the specific concern.
+Rather than ending the subscription with a single click, a well-designed cancel flow presents a short survey to understand the reason for leaving, followed by a targeted retention offer that addresses the specific concern.
 It typically includes alternatives like pausing, downgrading, or adjusting delivery frequency.
-The goal is not to trap customers — the cancel button must always be accessible — but to surface options the subscriber may not have known existed.
+The goal isn't to trap customers (the cancel button must always be accessible) but to surface options the subscriber may not have known existed.

 How can I reduce subscription cancellations?